 To make my General Tso's chicken healthier, I also cut back a lot on the amount of sugar in the sauce.
 I often find the restaurant dish to be too sweet.
 My version has just the right amount of brown sugar to balance out the savory ingredients.

-- First, cut the chicken into bite-sized pieces and marinate them in a little soy sauce.
-Then, toss the chicken with cornstarch.
-The cornstarch gives the chicken a light, crispy coating as it cooks.
+- Step 1- Cut the chicken into bite-sized pieces and marinate them in a little soy sauce.

 Not sure which oils to use in your air fryer?
 Read my post on The Best Oils and Oil Sprays For The Air Fryer.

-- Use oil rather than nonstick cooking spray to coat the air fryer basket.
+- Use a high smoke point oil rather than nonstick cooking spray to coat the air fryer basket.
 This will help prevent damage to the coating in the basket.

-- Shake the basket halfway through cooking time so all the sides get browned evenly.
+- Shake the basket halfway through cooking time to ensure the chicken gets browned on all sides.

 You can use chicken breast but I find that breasts dry out more easily in the air fryer.
 I prefer using chicken thighs for General Tso's chicken because the meat stays nice and juicy.